Iceland Glacier Hike Guide

 Iceland’s glaciers are considered to be the most enchanting in the world.
 Glowing in pearly blues and silver, they cover 11% of Iceland.
 There are many ways to get up close and personal with these icy giants, but by far the best way is by going on an Iceland glacier hike.For you to get the most out of your tour, we have put together all the answers to your burning questions.

 What are the best glaciers to hike on in Iceland?

 Sólheimajökull glacier.
 Sandwiched between the Katla and Eyjafjallajökull volcanoes is the iconic Sólheimajökull glacier.
 Forming part of Mýrdalsjökull glacier, Solheimajökull is an easily accessible marvel.

 Skaftafellsjökull glacier.
 Skaftafellsjökull glacier is an outlet glacier of Vatnajökull glacier, which is Iceland’s largest ice cap.
 Walking on black sands and seeing sparkling ice chunks are some of the highlights of visiting this glacier.
 Acting as our base, it lies conveniently close to the Skaftafell visitor centre and is surrounded by beautiful mountains.

 Falljökull glacier.
 Also located in Skaftafell, Falljökull translates literally to ‘The Falling Glacier’.
 Found on the black sandy shores of the south coast, it is known for its rugged surface and striking blue and white coloring.

 Blue Ice Experience

-Enjoy views of glacial ice sculptures and ice ridges as you go on this short, stunning glacier walk in Skaftafell.
+Enjoy views of glacial ice sculptures and ice ridges as you go on this short but stunning glacier walk in Skaftafell.

-Traverse the ice fields of Falljökull as you attempt this challenging, four-hour ice walk, complete with stretching views.
+Traverse the ice fields of Falljökull on this challenging, four-hour ice walk, complete with panoramic views.